rage/programming-23/data/part-4/5-print-statement-formatting.md

 <programming-exercise name='Integers to strings' tmcname='part04-32_integers_to_strings'>

-Please write a function named `formatted` which takes a list of floating point numbers as an argument.
-The function returns a new list which contains each element of the original list as a string, rounded to two decimal points.
+Please write a function named `formatted`, which takes a list of floating point numbers as its argument.
+The function returns a new list, which contains each element of the original list in string format, rounded to two decimal points.
 The order of the items in the list should remain unchanged.

-_Hint: use f-strings to format the floating point numbers as suitable strings._
+_Hint: use f-strings to format the floating point numbers into suitable strings._

 An example of expected beahviour: